techatspree/GuttenBase/README.md

 -------------

 The following code example first checks whether the source and destination are compatible.
-Then the values ​​from the source database are written to the target database.
+Then the values from the source database are written to the target database.
 Finally, we perform (empirical) checks whether the data has been transmitted correctly.

 In many cases, that's it!